 7. Step It Off

-Sometimes when using a dark wood wall panel as an accent, it can add a little too much contrast to a room for the design to be truly cohesive.
-In this case, the same wood paneling has been added to a nearby pole.
-This brings the wood off the wall and into the room itself, which creates that cohesive look that blends the different elements of the room together and unifies the design.
+Sometimes when using a dark wood wall panel as a wall art accent, it can add a little too much contrast to a room for the design to be truly cohesive.
+In this case, the same wood panels have been added to a nearby pole.
+This brings the wood wall decoration off the wall and into the room itself, which creates that cohesive look that blends the different elements of the room together and unifies the design.

-Incorporate Some Dark Wood Wall Panels Into Your Space
+Incorporate Some Dark Wood Wall Paneling Into Your Space

-Dark wood wall panels have interest, depth, and character, which can really elevate any interior design.
-Whether you’re looking for an accent or a way to make a statement, consider using some wood paneling on the walls to achieve your goals.
+Dark wood wall panels have interest, depth, and character, which can really elevate any plain white walls in your interior design.
+Whether you’re looking for an accent wall in your living room or a way to make a statement in your home office, consider using some dark wood paneling on the walls to achieve your goals.
+Elmwood Reclaimed Timber carries a variety of wood paneling products that are crafted for easy diy home improvements or professional installation.
+Browse our wood paneling products today, and when you find one you like, please contact us with any questions you may have!